 - Testing to investigate the underlying causes of our symptoms further.

-- Dr. Nigh recommends epsom salt baths, tydroxycobalamin (vitamin B12), molybdenum, Korean ginseng
+- Dr. Nigh recommends epsom salt baths, hydroxycobalamin (vitamin B12), Korean ginseng.

-- Bismuth subsalicylate (sold under the brand name Pepto-Bismol) has been shown to dramatically reduce hydrogen sulfide
+- Bismuth subsalicylate (sold under the brand name Pepto-Bismol) has been shown to dramatically reduce Hs2

 Dr. Ruscio has a useful and interesting low sulfur diet handout that can be found by clicking here.